 \section{Abstract}

-We revisit radiative properties of 3-D GRMHD two-temperature magnetically arrested disk (MAD) models in which electrons are heated up by magnetic turbulent cascade.
-We focus on studying the models emission which characteristics include variability in both total intensity and linear/circular polarizations as well as rotation measures at energies around synchrotron emission peak in millimeter waves.
-We find that radiative properties of MAD models with turbulent electron heating are well converged with respect to the numerical grid resolution, which has not been demonstrated before.
-We compare radiation from the two-temperature simulations with turbulent heating to single-temperature models with electron temperatures calculated based on commonly used $R(\beta)$ prescription.
-We find that the two-temperature models do not significantly overperform the $R(\beta)$ models and in practice may be indistinguishable from the $R(\beta)$ models.
-Accounting for physical effects such as radiative cooling and non-thermal electron distribution function makes a weak impact on properties of millimeter emission.
-Models are scaled to Sgr~A* - an accreting black hole in the center of our galaxy, and compared to the most complete observational datasets.
-We point out consistencies and inconsistencies between the MAD models and observations of this source and discuss future prospects for GRMHD simulations.
+We revisit the radiative properties of 3D general relativistic magnetohydrodynamics (GRMHD) two-temperature magnetically arrested disk (MAD) models in which electrons are heated by a magnetic turbulent cascade.
+We focus on studying the model emission, whose characteristics include variability in both total intensity and linear/circular polarizations as well as rotation measures at energies around the synchrotron emission peak in millimeter waves.
+We find that the radiative properties of MAD models with turbulent electron heating are well converged with respect to the numerical grid resolution, which has not been demonstrated before.
+We compare radiation from two-temperature simulations with turbulent heating to single-temperature models with electron temperatures calculated based on the commonly used $R~(\beta)$ prescription.
+We find that the self-consisitent two-temperature models with turbulent heating do not significantly outperform the $R~(\beta)$ models and, in practice, may be indistinguishable from the $R~(\beta)$ models.
+Accounting for physical effects such as radiative cooling and the nonthermal electron distribution function makes a weak impact on properties of millimeter emission.
+Models are scaled to Sgr~A*, an accreting black hole in the center of our galaxy, and compared to the most complete observational datasets.
+We point out the consistencies and inconsistencies between the MAD models and observations of this source and discuss future prospects for GRMHD simulations.

 \keywords{Supermassive black holes (1663), Magnetohydrodynamical simulations (1966), Low-luminosity active galactic nuclei (2033), Plasma physics (2089)}